MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     **Plan 3:** Learn Advanced Web Development & Game Platform Features

     - Action: Spend time studying the advanced technologies for real-time applications (e.g. WebSockets), e-commerce systems (e.g. payment gateways), and backend architecture for scalability.
 Leverage my new experience working in the industry and new skills to apply for jobs in the game engine programming field.
     - Outcome: Acquire the knowledge to eventually develop the full features required for a game dev platform website.
-Be considered for a junior-mid level position in the game engine field and sofware dev industry as a whole.
+Be considered for a junior-mid level position in the game engine field and software dev industry as a whole.
     - Resources & Support: At this stage I believe that a mentor in the industry would greatly benefit my progression.

     **Plan 4:** Launch Game Dev Platform Website MVP